tufferofficial/IT_STEP_FINAL.github.io/README.txt

-Welcome to the product page website!
+Welcome to the Bachira product page website!
 This website is designed to showcase and promote products effectively to potential customers.
 This README file will guide you through the essential information about the website and provide instructions for setting it up and customizing it to fit your needs.

 Features: